online-photo-submission/cloudcard-photo-downloader/README.md

   - description: this is the absolute path to the directory into which the photos will be saved
 - downloader.udfDirectory
   - default:
-# Use '/' for linux.
-Use '\' for windows
-downloader.slash=/
 # The first part of the UDF filename
 downloader.udfFilePrefix=CloudCard_Photos_
 # The extension to use for the UDF filename